xanning/xbox-trial-code-checker/README.md

 Put your codes in "codes.txt" at same folder, one code each line, and run by "python main.py".

+After done, it will save the valid codes in valid_codes.txt

 # How to get your headers

 You don't need to do this every time.
 Only when your XBL authorization token expires.